 Personnel working in laboratory spaces are required to complete both general and lab specific safety training courses.
 Details on required and recommended training can be found on the BE Training page.

 Important documents can be found on the Forms and Documents page.
 The most commonly needed documents are:

-- Clearance Form - Everyone under the BE Chemical Hygiene Plan is required to sign a Chemical Hygiene Clearance form.
-This form must be signed by the researcher, their supervisor, the BE Chemical Hygiene Officer (Mary Lindstrom, 56-651) and then submitted to BE Headquarters.
+- Clearance Form - Everyone under the BE Chemical Hygiene Plan is required to sign a Laboratory Clearance Form.
+This form must be signed by the researcher, their supervisor, then sent to firstname.lastname@example.org.
 The form must be signed and submitted prior to beginning work in the laboratory.

-- Departure Form - The Departure Form must be completed prior to leaving a laboratory.
-It is signed by the researcher, their supervisor, lab EHS Representative, and Administrative Officer.
-Submit the form to BE Headquarters and send a copy to the department EHS Coordinator (Mary Lindstrom, email@example.com, 56-651).
+- Departure Form - The Departure Form should be completed prior to leaving a laboratory.
+It is signed by the researcher, their supervisor, and lab EHS Representative prior to sending to email@example.com.

 The EHS Management System (EHS-MS)

 MIT's Environment, Health, and Safety Office (EHS Office) is responsible for overseeing operational EHS management at MIT; providing EHS services to departments, laboratories and centers (DLCs); supporting MIT's commitment to EHS performance beyond compliance; and delivering services that demonstrate MIT's commitment to EHS stewardship.
 These services relate to a wide range of areas - from environmental sustainability and occupational safety to chemical, radiation, and biological controls - that support the Institute's accountability for excellent EHS performance, as well as for legal compliance.